Read how our customers are using our trusted test equipment in our case studies

-You should be able to use the PAT Checkbox with the PT100 to confirm the Earth Continuity and Insulation measurements.
-However, the Leakage value may not be correct as the leakage test performed by the PT100 is at 40ac (not mains powered) and therefore the instrument cannot energise the checkbox circuity to produce the value on the rear of the box.
+The PAT Checkbox can be used to confirm the Earth Continuity and Insulation Resistance measurements.
+However, the Leakage value may not be correct as the leakage test performed by the PrimeTest 100 is a Substitute Leakage test at 40Vac (not mains powered) and therefore the instrument cannot energise the checkbox circuity to produce the value on the rear of the box.

 Substitute leakage is measured between both line and neutral and the protective earth conductor.
 It is similar to an insulation resistance measurement except that a test voltage of 40V/50Hz is used rather than 500V DC.
 The measured current is then automatically scaled by the tester to show the leakage that would present at mains voltage (i.e. scaled by a factor of 6).
-If the appliance under test has filter components between both line-earth and neutral-earth (eg as with some washing machines) the substitute leakage method will measure both leakage currents.
-The IET Code of Practise includes the substitute leakage method but does not have limit values that take into account the additional leakage path between neutral-earth.
+If the appliance under test has filter components between both line-earth and neutral-earth (eg as with some washing machines) the substitute leakage method will measure both leakage currents and does not take into account the additional leakage path between neutral-earth.

 Note, many of our instruments that do a powered leakage test (eg PT250+ or Apollo):